rust-secure-code/cargo-auditable/README.md

 ### What is the data format, exactly?

-It is not yet stabilized, so we do not have extensive docs or a JSON schema.
-However, [these Rust data structures](https://docs.rs/auditable-serde/latest/auditable_serde/struct.Package.html) map to JSON one-to-one and are extensively commented.
+The data format is described by the JSON schema [here](cargo-auditable.schema.json).
 The JSON is Zlib-compressed and placed in a linker section named `.dep-v0`.

 ### Can I read this data using a tool written in a different language?